TechWatching/pulumi-azure-workshop/README.md

 ## Provision Azure resources

+### Configure the program to use the Azure provider

-1. Add the [Azure Native Provider package](https://www.pulumi.com/registry/packages/azure-native/installation-configuration/#installation) to the project.
+1. [Providers](https://www.pulumi.com/docs/concepts/resources/providers/) are the packages that allow you to provision resources in cloud providers or SaaS.
+Each resource provider is specific to a cloud provider/SaaS.
+Add the [Azure Native Provider package](https://www.pulumi.com/registry/packages/azure-native/installation-configuration/#installation) to the project.

 <details>
   <summary>Command</summary>